xtrime-ru/antizapret-vpn-docker/README.md

 }
 ```

-Caddy will accept requests for `example.com` on ports 80 and 443, automatically redirect HTTP to HTTPS, and manage the TLS certificate.
+Caddy will accept requests for `example.com` on ports 80 and 444, automatically redirect HTTP to HTTPS port 444, and manage the TLS certificate.
 The domain must point to the server, and the `my-app` service must be reachable from the `https` container through the shared Docker network.

 Restart the container after adding or changing a configuration: